abayomi185/currys-pc-order-bot/README.md

 # currys-pc-order-bot
-To hit back against the woes I encountered trying to get a GPU in this "trying times"
+To hit back against the woes I encountered trying to get a GPU in this "trying times".
 <br>
 > Use this software at YOUR OWN RISK.
 This software offers no guarantee.
 I do not assume any risk you might incure from using this software.